ros/urdf_sim_tutorial/README.md

 ```
 This controller is found in the `joint_state_broadcaster` package and publishes the state of the robot's joints into ROS directly from Gazebo.

-In [09-joints.launch.py](launch/09-joints.launch.py) we also add a ros2_control command via `ExecuteProcess` to start this specific controller.
+In [09-joints.launch.py](launch/09-joints.launch.py) we also add a `ros2_control` command via `ExecuteProcess` to start this specific controller.

 You can launch this, but its still not quite there.

     ros2 launch urdf_sim_tutorial 09-joints.launch.py

-This will run the controller and in fact publish on the `/joint_states` topic....but with nothing in them.
+This will run the controller and in fact publish on the `/joint_states` topic, but with nothing in them.

 ```yaml
 header: